carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 Conflicts can be resolved at the call site using
-[the qualified name syntax](#qualified-member-names), or by defining a
+[the qualified name syntax](#qualified-member-names), or by defining a named
-structural interface explicitly and renaming the methods:
+constraint explicitly and renaming the methods:

 ```
-structural interface RenderableAndEndOfGame {
+constraint RenderableAndEndOfGame {
   impl as Renderable;
   impl as EndOfGame;
   alias Center = Renderable.Center;